Ready to sue a towing company? Start by sending them a demand letter.Write Letter

 How can I try to mediate the dispute with the towing company?

 Many California small claims courts also have free mediation available.
-Each county runs their small claims mediation a bit differently so reach out to us for more information on your court.
+Each county runs its small claims mediation a bit differently so reach out to us for more information on your court.
 You can either obtain free mediation on your hearing date or you may be able to request mediation before your hearing date.